Chart Color Schemes

 O'Sullivan Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-O'Sullivan Beach had a cultural diversity index below average, with 79.9% of its population born in Australia, 89.8% being citizens, and 95.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 33.0% of people in O'Sullivan Beach.
-The most notable overrepresentation was in the 'Other' category, comprising 0.8% compared to the Greater Adelaide average of 0.7%.
+O'Sullivan Beach had a cultural diversity score below average, with 79.9% of residents born in Australia, 89.8% being citizens, and 95.1% speaking English only at home.
+Christianity was the predominant religion, comprising 33.0% of the population.
+The category 'Other' had a lower representation than Greater Adelaide, with 0.8% compared to 1.8%.

 Frequently Asked Questions - Diversity